OGRECave/blender2ogre/MeshTriangulation.md

 Blender has tools to detect this type of problems in the mesh analysis section of the Viewport Overlays.

-Select the object, then go into `Edit Mode` and in the upper right corner there is an `Overlays` menu.
+Select the object, then go into `Edit Mode` and in the upper right corner, there is an `Overlays` menu.

 ![Viewport Overlays](images/triangulate/viewport-overlays.png)